-2. Headwaters and Forest Health
+Headwaters and Forest Health

 The forests and meadows of the Sierra Nevada, Coast Range and Cascade Mountains are the source headwaters for the Sacramento River Basin and much of the State of California.
-Healthy headwaters can increase water supply reliability, improve water quality, reduce impacts of catastrophic wildfires, protect our small rural communities, increase renewable energy supplies, enhance habitat, and improve resilience to climate variability and extreme weather.
+A healthy landscape in the headwaters can increase water supply reliability, improve water quality, reduce impacts of catastrophic wildfires, protect our rural communities, increase renewable energy supplies, enhance habitat, and improve resilience to climate variability and extreme weather.

-Unfortunately, the past eight years California has experienced a statewide wildfire emergency of unprecedented scale, with the Sacramento River Basin completely surrounded by fires.
+Unfortunately, from 2014 to 2021 California experienced a statewide wildfire emergency of unprecedented scale, with the Sacramento River Basin completely surrounded by fires as shown below.
 In total, more than 4.3 million acres-over 6,800 square miles covering four percent of the state's surface area-burned in a single year.
 Combined with the dramatic impacts and tragic loss of life from recent fires, these events have left Californians with a new awareness of wildfire risks and underscore the need for additional efforts to mitigate and manage the risks of wildfire and protect California's headwaters.
+Cannabis production has also created impacts on watershed health that need to be addressed.